Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Conclusion

-Direct numerical simulations of the model equations also shed light on the interaction of waves in the early stages of temporal evolution.
-Similar to one-layer falling films, we find that in the early stage coarsening is dominated by inelastic wave collisions and merging.
+Direct numerical simulations of the model equations also shed light on the interaction of waves in the early stages of temporal evolution and the stability of the solitary waves.
+Similar to one-layer falling films \cite{Gollub94}, we find that in the early stage coarsening is dominated by inelastic wave collisions and merging.
 In agreement with previous studies, Refs.\,\cite{balmforth_mandre_2004,Razis14}, coarsening is arrested when the waves reach their largest possible amplitude.
 In the mixed dynamical regime, when both mode types are unstable, we find a highly irregular complex state with a faster zig-zag wave propagating through a train of slower varicose waves.

+A distinct feature of the surface waves dynamics in two-layer falling films is the possibility of a new conveyor belt-like transport mode, when the second layer breaks down into isolated rolls supported by the layer adjacent to the solid plate, which transports these rolls downstream thus acting as a conveyor belt.
+We identified the pivotal role of the developing varicose mode in the scenario that leads to the formation of a think neck region in the second layer and its eventual rupture.
+It is plausible that this transport mode may also exist in two dimensions, allowing for an isolated drop made of the second fluid to be transported downstream by the first lubricant liquid layer.